News Next article

-What to do if we ask you for ‘proof of product safety’
+What to do if we ask you for proof of product safety

-We want the items sold on Trade Me to be safe too, so from time to time we ask members for proof that the items being sold are approved for use in New Zealand households.
+When buying something online, you want it to be safe.
+We want stuff on Trade Me to be safe too, so sometimes we'll ask sellers for proof that their stuff is approved for use in Aotearoa New Zealand.

 If you’re a professional seller, you probably already know about these safety standards and will be able to supply an SDoC when required.

-On the topic of SDoCs, but with a bit of a segue, similar rules exist around gas appliances.
-Since 2010, sellers will also need to show a safety compliance label, which should be found on the item itself.
+Gas appliances also require an SDoC.
+Sellers also need to show a safety compliance label, which should be found on the item itself.

 Anything subject to an unsafe goods notice can’t be sold on Trade Me.
 For example, chainsaws without a chain brake.

 Sometimes all we'll need is a photo of part of the item.
 Other times we'll ask for proper documentation.

 We'll be clear about what we’re asking you for in any Proof of Product Safety request.